Miscellaneous

 I have always loved numbers.
 By the age of three, I had learned to count to 1000, and by the age of eight, I solved my first quadratic equation.
 Then it stopped because of the creativity-killing effect elementary school has on many kids, and it wasn't until high school that I found my way back to mathematics.
 I eventually realized that I wanted to be a mathematician.

 At Aarhus University, I studied basic mathematical analysis and linear algebra.
 At the same time, I became interested in number theory, and in my spare time, I delved into the old texts (Euler, Gauss, Lagrange, and others).
 Eventually, I encountered Hilbert's problems, Russell's paradox, Gödel's incompleteness theorems, and the Turing machine.
-It became clear to me that axiomatic systems were my main area of interest.
+It became clear to me that axiomatic systems were my primary area of interest.
 I still love the days when I get the chance to step away from everything (except the espresso machine) and geek out on mathematical logic and metamathematics.
 I've also come up with a few little things over the years (see the OEIS sequences A363657, A363658, A224914, and the Mixed texts page), and my interest in math contributed to the creation of Inverted Dice.

-At the University of Gothenburg, I studied logic, abstract algebra, and more analysis, but eventually the computer science questions took over, and I changed my direction.
+At the University of Gothenburg, I studied logic, abstract algebra, and more analysis, but eventually the computer science questions took over, and I changed direction.
 A few semesters later, the music took over for five years — and then I started OffCircle, and suddenly another fifteen years had passed.

 Mathematics remains an important part of my life, and I still give public lectures on mathematics and logic.
 In addition, I give workshops in programming for math teachers where the focus is on problem solving and the use of automation as a mathematical tool.